srele96/react-app-setup/README.md

-# Initial setup
+# Using CSS

-The manual project setup with react scripts from an empty folder.
+The react-scripts support every we need.